MicrosoftDocs/CommunityToolkit/docs/maui/behaviors/maximum-length-reached-behavior.md

 ## Examples

-You can find an example of this converter in action in the [.NET MAUI Community Toolkit Sample Application](https://github.com/CommunityToolkit/Maui/blob/main/samples/CommunityToolkit.Maui.Sample/Pages/Behaviors/MaxLengthReachedBehaviorPage.xaml).
+You can find an example of this behavior in action in the [.NET MAUI Community Toolkit Sample Application](https://github.com/CommunityToolkit/Maui/blob/main/samples/CommunityToolkit.Maui.Sample/Pages/Behaviors/MaxLengthReachedBehaviorPage.xaml).

 ## API